sada-narayanappa/data/articles/raw/virtualenv.md

 I will explain each of the options in short summary.

-## Just plain python environment installed on the machine
+## Disadvantage of default python environment
 This option is most easiest.
 Just install python on your system using [1] or [2].
 Now, you can install the packages using pip or conda and use the system installation for all your development.